squint-cljs/squint/doc/ai/adr/0004-real-keywords.md

 cross-representation js/Map get) takes 56ms, ~35ns per attribute:
 sub-microsecond per rendered frame at replicant scale.

-The torture-loop gap is dominated by inline `kw("a")` interning calls per literal evaluation (~17ns each, several per iteration): the module-const hoisting built on the POC branch is not ported yet and removes most of it.
-The reagami row is the real-workload
-counter-evidence: DOM diffing amortizes keyword ops to nothing.
+Each distinct keyword literal hoists to one module-level `const _kw_1 = squint_core.kw("a");`, so a literal in a hot path is a const reference (the REPL keeps inline calls, top-level consts do not survive re-eval).
+That took the torture loop from 151ms to 82ms.
+The remaining gap over main is `keys` allocation and `_EQ_` routing.
+The reagami row is the real-workload counter-evidence: DOM diffing amortizes keyword ops to nothing.

 Other costs, honestly: `=` against a string literal routes through `_EQ_` when the other side is untagged (~20ns against ~1ns for `===`).
 JS